You'll need a genuine love for your research subject as well as patience and good lab skills to become a medical research scientist

-- planning and conducting experiments and analysing or interpreting the results;
+- plan and conduct experiments and analyse or interpret the results

-- using specialist computer software to analyse data and to produce diagrammatic representation of results;
+- use specialist computer software to analyse data and to produce diagrammatic representation of results

-- teaching and supervising students (in higher education);
+- teach and supervise students (in higher education)

-- writing and submitting applications and progress reports to funding bodies that support medical research (outside industry);
+- write and submit applications and progress reports to funding bodies that support medical research (outside industry)

-- discussing research progress with other departments, e.g. production and marketing (in industry);
+- discuss research progress with other departments, e.g. production and marketing (in industry)

-- constantly considering the profit/loss potential of research products (in industry);
+- constantly consider the profit/loss potential of research products (in industry)

-- collaborating with industry, research institutes, hospitals and academia.
+- collaborate with industry, research institutes, hospitals and academia.

-- carrying out presentations or discussions at team meetings with colleagues;
+- carry out presentations or discussions at team meetings with colleagues

-- preparing presentations and delivering these at national and international scientific conferences;
+- prepare presentations and deliver these at national and international scientific conferences

-- writing original papers for publication in peer-reviewed medical or scientific journals.
+- write original papers for publication in peer-reviewed medical or scientific journals.
 In industry, there is usually less pressure to publish.

-It is also important to stay in touch with developments and advances in your field and activities that help with this include:
+It's also important to stay in touch with developments and advances in your field and so you should:

-- attending scientific meetings and conferences in order to hear presentations from other researchers and participate in informal discussions with scientists from other parts of the world.
+- attend scientific meetings and conferences in order to hear presentations from other researchers and participate in informal discussions with scientists from other parts of the world.

-- As an entry point PhD studentships, which allow you to study for a PhD while also carrying out research work, usually pay a stipend.
-Research Councils UK (RCUK) suggest a minimum rate of £14,057 for the stipend but some employers may pay more.
+- PhD studentships, which allow you to study for a PhD while also carrying out research work, usually pay a stipend.
+Research Councils UK (RCUK) suggests a minimum rate of £14,553 for the stipend, but some employers may pay more.